-ESA’s Cheops will observe two exoplanet targets in early 2023, KELT-3b and TOI-560c.
-The data collected by the satellite will be made available immediately for educational purposes through the hack an exoplanet activity.
+ESA’s Cheops observed two exoplanet targets in early 2023, KELT-3b and TOI-560c, and the stellar system K2-141 in September 2023.
+The data collected by the satellite is available immediately for educational purposes through the hack an exoplanet activity.

-By joining this activity, you can follow every step of this real-time satellite observation programme, track the Cheops satellite while it observes the two exoplanets in early 2023 and access the data.
+By joining this activity, you can follow every step of this real-time satellite observation programme, track the Cheops satellite and access the data.

 ESA’s Cheops (CHaracterising ExOPlanet Satellite) is a satellite that studies known exoplanets in-depth.
 Its mission is to observe known exoplanets and characterise them by looking at the dip of stellar light caused by the planets’ transit of their host stars.